 There’s a common misconception that hydroponic gardening is really expensive.
 As the hobby of hydroponic gardening has grown, so have the product options which have lowered the startup cost.
 But just how much does it cost to start a hydroponic garden?

 What Hydroponic Costs I Will Cover…

-I’m going to give you an idea of how much it costs to start hydroponic gardening but in this article, I will not include the lighting or the hydroponic growing system itself since the cost can vary across the board.
+I’m going to give you an idea of how much it costs to start hydroponic gardening, but in this article, I will not include the hydroponic system itself since the cost can vary.
 If you want to price hydroponic systems, then check out How Much Does A Hydroponic Systems Cost.

 The Cost To Start A Hydroponic Garden

 Hydroponic Nutrients – Estimated cost to start $20-$35

 Besides the system itself, the greatest cost to start a hydroponic garden is going to come from the hydroponic nutrients.
 Hydroponic nutrient cost is first going to depend on the type of plants you’re growing.
 Plants harvested in their vegetative stage like leafy greens will only need vegetative nutrients.
 Plants that flower and fruit will need to be switched to a nutrient regimen geared to that production.